thoughtpolice/minibsdiff/README.md

 to binary software.
 This is a stripped down copy of `bsdiff` that's designed to be portable and reusable as a library in your own software (if you wanted to say, create your own update system.)
-Many people end up reusing bsdiff (it's stable, well-known, small, and has a good license,) but I haven't found a standalone copy of the library somewhere that I could easily reuse, so I wrote one.
+Many people end up reusing bsdiff (it's stable, well-known, works great, and has a good license,) but I haven't found a standalone copy of the library somewhere that I could easily reuse, so I wrote one.